tomaszmjurek/ordersystem/README.md

 ## Workflow:

-1. The Order Service receives an order request and publishes an event to a Kafka topic.
+1. The Order Service receives an order request via API and publishes an event to a Kafka topic "order-requests".
-2. The Inventory Service listens to the Kafka topic, updates the inventory, and publishes an event with the inventory status.
+2. The Inventory Service listens to the Kafka topic "order-requests", updates the inventory, and publishes an event on topic "shipping-requests".
-3. The Shipping Service listens to the inventory status topic, processes the shipping, and publishes an event with the shipping status.
+3. The Shipping Service listens to the "shipping-requests" topic, processes the shipping, and publishes an event with the "order-statuses" during the whole process of shipping the order.
+4. Order Services listens to events with "order-statuses".
+Exposes order status to API clients.

 ## Running application
 1. Make sure you have Docker environment configured and running on your machine (ie. Docker Desktop for Windows)